 The lawyer for the Swartzbaugh family, desperate to find more coverage for the Daughter's accident, argued that "first-named insured" meant exactly that the insured who was first listed on the insurance document.
 Dad's name was first in line on the "Policyholder" section of the insurance policy, so the lawyer argued that Dad was the first-named insured and the only one with the power to waive enhanced UM/UIM.

 As the Court says, the order of the insureds on any particular document is probably happenstance, and not relevant of any hierarchy.
-The Court of Appeals, in the first appellate opinion written by new Judge Robert N. McDonald, disagreed with the family's argument, and decided that a more loose definition was appropriate.
-They ruled that "first-named insured" was simply a convenience not all people named in the insurance policy need to sign, so the people signing an insurance policy could designate the first-named insured through those documents.
+The Court of Appeals, in the first appellate opinion written by new Judge Robert N. McDonald, disagreed with the family's argument and decided that a more loose definition was appropriate.
+They ruled that "first-named insured" was simply a convenience.
+Not all people named in the insurance policy need to sign, so the people signing an insurance policy could designate the first-named insured through those documents.
 Indeed, Mom signed the UM/UIM waiver above a line that read "first-named insured."

-In most cases, signer will have authority from the rest of the family.
+In most cases, the signer will have authority from the rest of the family.
 There was no evidence in this case that Mom didn't have the authority from the family to make these decisions that would be a different case.
-I'm bettting that Mom, when she signed for her insurance, had no idea what UM/UIM was.
+I'm betting that when Mom signed for her insurance, had no idea what UM/UIM was.
 She just knew that her yearly premiums were $204.00 cheaper (it averages out to $17.00 per month - crazy right?).
 Her insurance agent probably didn't really explain UM/UIM, and why it is so important.
 The Court mentioned that "[i]t simply appears that the family regrets that decision in light of subsequent events."
 Of course they do.
-For a measly $204 per year, her daughter could have been taken care of instead of having a virtually worthless claim.For More Information
+For a measly $204 per year, her daughter would have been protected instead of having a virtually worthless claim.